 Most of our dogs have had little training.
 Some may be housetrained.
 All will need leash training!
 We can provide training assistance to help our foster dogs become more adoptable.

 Depending on your schedule and social life, many students make great foster homes!
-We find that a houseful of students often have someone at home during the day and have lots of energy for training and exercise.
+We find that a house full of students often have someone at home during the day and have lots of energy for training and exercise.
 Plus, you get all the fun and companionship of a pet without the long-term commitment!

 It is in the best interest of all animals involved that you keep your fosters separate from your other pets.
 This is the easiest way to keep everybody healthy and stress free.
 In the case of a mother and babies, they need a room of their own without interaction from other animals.